ssh-esoteric/egbe/README.md

 | `BOOT2=$file`         | Guest: Set path to Boot ROM file (defaults to `BOOT1`)
 | `CART2=$file`         | Guest: Set path to ROM file (defaults to `CART1`)
 | **Remote Link Cable** |
-| `SERIAL=curl`         | Enables remote link cables with cURL (see build requirements below)
-| `SERIAL=lws`          | Enables remote link cables with libwebsockets (see build requirements below)
+| `SERIAL=$plugin`      | Use `curl`/`lws`/other plugin to enable remote link cables
 | `SERIAL_URL=$url`     | API endpoint to use for remote link cables

-## Build Flags
+## Build Process + Plugins

 At the moment, EGBE uses a simple Makefile for its build process.
-Usually, any extra features that would require a new development library (beyond SDL) can be enabled during the build process.

-EX: `DEBUG=1 CURL=1 LWS=1 make -Bj9`
+Additional functionality (particularly that requiring other libraries) may be included through a plugin system defined in `egbe_plugin_api.h`.
+On launch, EGBE will attempt to load any plugins matching `./plugins/*/*.so`.

+EX: `make -Bj9 ruby curl egbe && DEBUG=ruby SERIAL=curl ./egbe`

+The following plugins are included by default:

 ### Curl Link Cable Client

-`CURL=1 make`
+`make curl egbe && SERIAL=curl SERIAL_URL=$url ./egbe`

-Requires the cURL development libraries and [JSON-C](https://github.com/json-c/json-c) libraries.
+Requires the [JSON-C](https://github.com/json-c/json-c) and cURL development libraries.

 ### LWS Link Cable Client

-`LWS=1 make`
+`make lws egbe && SERIAL=lws SERIAL_URL=$url ./egbe`

-Requires the libwebsockets development libraries and [JSON-C](https://github.com/json-c/json-c) libraries.
+Requires the [JSON-C](https://github.com/json-c/json-c) and libwebsockets development libraries.

 ### Ruby Debugger

-`DEBUG=1 make`
+`make ruby egbe && DEBUG=ruby ./egbe`

 Requires the Ruby development libraries.
 When the debugger is first launched, a file called `local.rb` will be loaded if it exists.

 # License